-Either an Environmental Health Officer or an authorised Regulatory Enforcement Officer employed by the Council will inspect food businesses in the Cheshire West and Chester district (always ask to see some form of official identification – if in doubt call us).
+Either an Environmental Health Officer or an authorised Regulatory Enforcement Officer employed by us will inspect food businesses in the borough (always ask to see some form of official identification – if in doubt call us).

 How often businesses are inspected depends on the risk associated with the particular business, which in turn depends on the kind of business for example; a restaurant poses a higher potential risk than a shop selling only packaged food, and therefore would need to be visited more often; and the condition of the business itself, as assessed by the inspector at each visit.
 Inspection intervals range from every six months (highest risk) to every three years (lowest risk).